If you work in the stock market, then chances are you have heard of low float stocks at some point.

 One of the more common ways to find a stock’s float is to take the total number of shares and subtract it from the number of shares already purchased by insiders.

 While this may sound like a complicated formula, there are various tools that you can use to calculate the data.

-In most cases, low float stocks are companies owned by company directors and employees, which leaves a small number of shares available for retail investors and traders.
+In most cases, low float stocks (see also our article on Advisory Shares) are companies owned by company directors and employees, which leaves a small number of shares available for retail investors and traders.